AlexFreik/alexfreik.github.io/_posts/2021-09-01-learn-latex.markdown

 ## "Who Is LaTeX" Stage
 ### Typing
 It is a requirement for [any](https://www.ratatype.com) programming activity.
 Open any trainer for blind printing with ten fingers — and go ahead!

 ### How To Learn
-For a quick start in LaTeX take [a free course from the HSE](https://www.coursera.org/learn/latex).
+For a quick start in `\LaTeX` take [a free course from the HSE (in Russian)](https://www.coursera.org/learn/latex).
 The basics could be learned in 4-5 hours, and two days off are enough for the entire course.
 Video lessons are better than thick books in the beginning.

+Having been said that I also recommend this [free online introduction to `\LaTeX`](https://www.overleaf.com/learn/latex/Free_online_introduction_to_LaTeX_(part_1)) in three parts, made by [Overleaf](https://www.overleaf.com/).
+Instead of a dry book guide, they made it as a presentation.
+There are a lot of examples, with a focus only on the most important stuff.
+This introduction should take about 4-hours for you to read.

+Also, Overleaf has great docs.
+Later, when you have some questions about `\LaTeX`, you can look it up in their docs.

 ### Where To TeX
 There are two ways.